KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 - Record your samples on the same device that will handle wakeword detection.
 If you have one Rhasspy master and several Satellites, all with same ReSpeaker 2mic PiHat for example, you can use same pmdl file for all, as the hardware (even mixing Pi4 / Pi0) are the same.
 But don't record it on your desktop ...
 - Each room, even the most silent one (you don't live in an anechoic chamber ...), have its own background noise signature.
 So, it's better to record samples in a room where you don't plan to use this wakeword.
 Not having this background noise in the wakeword will prevent some false positive.
 - Obviously, move your Rasp into your most silent room for recording.
 No fridge noise, no PC or NAS fan noise, just ... no noise !
 If you can hear something, move!
 - snowboyRecord or whatever you use will create samples with leading and trailing noise.
-You will have to clean this before generating pmdl file!
+You will have to clean each sample before generating pmdl file!
 You can use free Audacity tool or any wave file editor.
+Overwrite recorded files (0.wav, 1.wav, 2.wav) so snowboyTrain take the cleaned ones.

 {% include lightbox.html src="../other/Rhasspy/images/customWakeword_cut.jpg" data="Snowboy-CustomMaker" title="Cut samples leading/trailing noise." imgstyle="width:500px;display: block;margin: 0 auto;" %}

 ## snowboyTrain

 snowboyTrain will load your previously recorded samples and connect to snowboy.kitt.ai API to generate corresponding pmdl file.

+> Don't forget to clean each samples!
+See above *Tips for recoding wakeword*

 You will need an API token for this : go to [snowboy.kitt.ai](https://snowboy.kitt.ai/) and login (you can login with Github account), then get your token from your profile.